-The plant at Glenties has a design P.E. of 1,000 and, though it is currently working within its design capacity, it is projected that it will be operating at 31% above its design capacity by 2015.
-The effluent from this plant, though it only receives only primary treatment, also does not discharge directly into the shellfish area but into the adjacent Owenea estuary.
-Donegal County Council propose to upgrade the plant to cater for a P.E. of 2,400 incorporating secondary treatment.
-A preliminary report has been approved for the development of the plant.
+The plant at Carrigart has a design P.E. of 500 and, though it is currently working within its design capacity, it is projected that it will be working at 19% above its design capacity by 2015.
+It discharges directly to the shellfish area and its effluents receive only primary treatment.
+It is possible that secondary treatment may be required at this plant and it is included in the current Water Services Investment Programme.
+Donegal County Council have proposed to appoint consultants to prepare a preliminary report to identify required works at this plant.